mwringue/mwringue/README.md

  for people in ponytown especially roleplayers please ask permission before wanting to roleplay with me and my friends because we get uncomfortable with that a lot especially in the TFC area :/

+ BYI: Please respect my boundaries, avoid making assumptions about me, and refrain from unnecessary drama, gossip, or insensitive jokes.
+Do not pressure me for personal information, attention, or explanations.
+I value honesty, mutual respect, and clear communication.
+Thank you for being considerate.

 </details>